fortepan/fortepan.hu/src/pages/en/index-cms.md

   title: "<strong>OUR MOST RECENT OLD PHOTOS</strong>"
   caption: New Collection
   cover_image: "209871"
-  blurb: Have a look at 2300 hitherto unknown images from 65 donors in the “Newly
-    Added” section of Fortepan.
-If we place the images from family albums and negative rolls close to one another, we can sort of stroll along the entire 20th century.
-    Here you can find our highly personal selection, the subject of which is human being and human passing.
-Holidays, relocation calamities, uniforms, public and private holidays.
-Transit employees, emigrants, pioneers.
-Our earlier selves – all this once happened to us.
+  blurb: This time we have uploaded 2200 photos from 22 donors to the Fresh section
+    of Fortepan.
+Apart from the ever familiar amateur photo legacies (ones we can never grow tired of), we included images from the oeuvre of two of our pivotally important photo journalists, of Zoltán Szalay and Tamás Urbán.
+Moreover, we selected close to 400 photos from the WWI collection of the National Library of Austria.
   actions:
   - label: 100 favorites
     style: primary